Primary Navigation Mobile

 Practicality and boot space

-Three full-size adults sat in the back behind two full-size occupants of the front seats without anyone feeling cramped.
+We mentioned it was spacious.
+We sat three full-size adults in the back behind two full-size occupants of the front seats without anyone feeling cramped.
 The front seats are carefully shaped to give those in the back as much knee room as possible.
 The Grenadier Station Wagon is a five-seater, all five seats being from Recaro.
-There will be storage boxes and batteries under the seats.
+There are storage boxes and batteries under the seats.

 Luggage capacity is excellent when you pit the Grenadier against other cars along the lines of Land Cruisers, Defenders and G-Wagons.
-The two-seater offers 2,088 litres of boot space and can take a Euro pallet and has a decent payload of 856kg.
-Even the smallest model has 1,152 litres of space in the boot.
+The two-seater Ineos offers 2,088 litres of boot space and can take a Euro pallet; it even has a van-comparable payload of 856kg.
+Even the five-seater model has 1,152 litres of luggage room.

-The details vary with each car, but the boot has a wealth of tie-down hooks and the option of interior fixing rails, making it easy to tie down your luggage or secure tools.
-The same philosophy extends to the outside, where various rails make it easy to attach accessories, from Ineos and aftermarket suppliers.
+The details vary with each version, but the boot has a wealth of tie-down hooks and the option of interior fixing rails, making it easy to secure your luggage – or tools.
+The same philosophy extends to the outside, where various attachments are available for accessories, from Ineos and aftermarket suppliers.

 12